 - Cell Phone Charger

-Whether you’re navigating through a winter storm, stuck in a snowbank, or driving through icy snow, it’s important to always keep your car stocked for a safer commute.
+Whether you're making your way through a winter storm, trapped in a snowbank, or traveling on icy roads, it's essential to keep your car well-equipped for a safer journey.

-If you or someone you know has experienced injuries from an accident in winter conditions, call Bart Durham Injury Law.
+If you or someone you know has been injured in an accident during winter conditions, reach out to Bart Durham Injury Law immediately.
+We're ready to assist you!